 The term Fascism is of Italian origin and it was first used for a movement that began in Italy by Benito Mussolini.
-He organised armed gangs against communists and socialists in 1919.
+He organized armed gangs against communists and socialists in 1919.

 Fascism in Italy